This article is going to outline how to fix rounded shoulders with a few basic exercises and some simple workstation modifications.

 5. Thoracic Spine Foam Rolling

-This is great way to loosen up the upper trapezius muscle that gets really tight from hunchback position.
+This is great way to loosen up the upper back area.

 - Lie on your back, with your hands placed behind your head, and a foam roller placed under your upper-back.